Jolak5/kanban-copy/todo-list/exercises/exercise_to_do_list_secure_deploy.md

 - Commit and push all your work into the project's GitHub repository.
 - If you worked with branches, make sure you merge all your work into the main branch.
+- Make sure that in the `dist` directory on Github you have the latest version of your project.
+    - Run `npm run build` to update the `dist` if necessary.
 - Deploy your website using GitHub Pages (you are already familiar with this process), but this time pay attention to the extra step that will **ensure that your app uses HTTPS protocol**:
      - Scroll to the bottom of the **Pages** page and make sure the *"Enforce HTTPS"*  checkbox is selected.
 - Confirm the deployment.
-Your application will be live in few minutes.
-On the top of the **Pages** page you will find your project's URL.
+Your application will be live in a few minutes.
+On the top of the **Pages** page, you will find your project's URL.
+    - **NOTE: as GH pages are meant to deploy static pages you need to to the `dist` directory to see your app: https://<GH_username>.github.io/<GH_repo_name>/dist/.**
+    - As the point of this exercise is to learn about HTTPS with GitHub pages it is sufficient to stay with this setup.
+However, if you are interested in the deployment of the webpack-based app with GH pages in a more elegant way, check the information in the [Additional materials](#addditional_materials)
 - Make sure that your app URL uses SSL.
 - Update the README of your repository to include a link to the online version.